 As to be expected with a remote desktop solution, the speed of user actions is sometimes a little slower than normal.
 This appears to depend on two things: a) how “beefy” the VMs are, and b) on how far away the AVD machines are from the user (e.g. accessing US West coast based machines from Europe will be slower than accessing EU based machines from the EU because of network latency).

 It might be useful to consult Microsoft’s experience simulator to find the right balance for yourself.

 We certainly get the impression that Azure Virtual Desktop will become a popular tool for many workers.
 Microsoft have really managed to carve out a very feature rich service here: Multi-session Windows 10 is available on all kinds of hardware, like iOS and Android devices, while management is more simple and scaling the service is easy.

 But some compulsory features are still missing, that’s for sure.

 Most tutorials fail to mention one key aspect of many workers daily duties – printing.
 What if the user wants to print off an important invoice, or if HR needs to print off a CV for an upcoming job interview?

 This is where the partner integrations come into play.
-Without a partner integration, like ezeep, the default printing service in WVD will certainly frustrate users.
-Learn more about Windows Virtual Desktop printing on our website.
+Without a partner integration, like ezeep, the default printing service in AVD will certainly frustrate users.
+To be able to print productively and flexible, it requires an enterprise cloud printing solution like ezeep Blue which is integrated into Azure.
+Learn more about printing in Azure Virtual Desktop on our website.

 Of course, a real working environment would need more planning, configuration, testing etc. but building the same result in even remotely the same amount of time using on-prem resources was not previously possible.